In this article:

 Add a Cosigner or Co-Borrower

-Some personal loan lenders, such as OneMain Financial and Achieve, let you add a cosigner or co-borrower to your application.
-The lender will then consider both your incomes, debts and credit when evaluating your application, which could help you qualify for a loan or more favorable terms.
+Some personal loan lenders and lending services let you add a cosigner or co-borrower to your application.
+The lending service will then consider both your incomes, debts and credit when evaluating your application, which could help you qualify for a loan or more favorable terms.
 Both people also have a legal obligation to repay the loan, and missing payments could hurt both your credit scores.

 Negotiate a Raise or Look for a New Job